trevisharp/blindness/README.md

 }
 ```

-### Get Concrete types from Abstracts and Filter types with Blindness.Injection
+### Get Concrete types from Abstracts and Filter types

 ```cs
 using Blindness.Injection;